Imraguen people

-The Imraguen, or Imeraguen (Berber: Imragen), are an ethnic group or tribe of Mauritania and Western Sahara.
+The Imraguen, or Imeraguen (Berber: Imrāgen singular: Amrig), are an ethnic group or tribe of Mauritania and Western Sahara.
 They were estimated at around 5,000 individuals in the 1970s.
 Most members of the group live in fishing villages in the Banc d'Arguin National Park, located on the Atlantic coast of Mauritania.

 History

-The name Imraguen (Berber orthography: imragen) is a Berber word meaning "fishermen", or «people who fish while walking on the sea»., or «those who harvest life».
+The name Imraguen (Berber orthography: imrāgen) is a Berber word meaning "fishermen", or «people who fish while walking on the sea», or «those who harvest life».